HR And The Digital Revolution

-That’s not to say HR staff are all Luddites in disguise – far from it: moving into the digital age has helped some HR leaders to become better at what they do, but there is a real sense that some employees, departments and even organisations will become irrelevant unless they adapt – and quickly.
+That is not to say people operations are all Luddites in disguise – far from it: moving into the digital age has helped some HR leaders to become better at what they do, but there is a real sense that some employees, departments and even organisations will become irrelevant unless they adapt – and quickly.

 This blog post looks at the benefits the digital revolution is bringing into the world of HR; the inevitable problems that it is causing and the adaptations – both in mindset and process – that are necessary for HR people and the companies they work for to move ahead.

 Ask someone in HR to search for an employee record a decade ago and they would probably scurry over to a filing cabinet or cluttered shelf and start rummaging through paper folders and dog-eared files.
 Do the same today, and they are more likely to fire up a PC, tap in a few commands and retrieve a digital document.
 Remote workers might even connect in via their tablet or smartphone and have more or less instant access to the information they need.

 This clearly has its benefits and few would argue that a computer network will outprocess a human every time when it comes to storing, categorising and retrieving information.
 Speed of function is a key component of efficiency and, for that reason alone, the digital revolution has improved the working of businesses across the globe.

 The invention of tools and processes for managing, directing and manipulating this huge reservoir of digital information has led to the birth of 'Big Data' which is now a key component of every HR department, used for everything from sickness monitoring and employee appraisals to recruitment profiling.